 If you withdraw an amount from any traditional IRA during a taxable year and you have previously made both deductible and non-deductible traditional IRA contributions, then part of the amount withdrawn is excluded from ordinary income and not subject to taxation.
 The amount excluded for the taxable year is the portion of the amount withdrawn which bears the same ratio to the amount withdrawn for the taxable year as your aggregate non-deductible traditional IRA contributions remaining in all of your traditional IRAs bear to the aggregate balance of all your traditional IRAs at the end of the year plus the amount of the distribution during the year.
 For example, an individual withdraws \$1,000 from a traditional IRA to which both deductible and nondeductible contributions were made.
 At the end of the year, the account balance is \$4,000, of which \$2,500 was non-deductible contributions.
-The amount excluded from income is \$500 ($$2,500/$5,000 \times $1,000$).
+The amount excluded from income is \$500 (\$2,500/\$5,000 x \$1,000).

 You may exclude from your gross income up to \$100,000 of distributions from your IRA that (i) would otherwise be taxable, (ii) are made directly to a charitable organization, (iii) are made after you attain age 701⁄2, and (iv) would otherwise be deductible as charitable contributions (determined without regard to the generally applicable percentage limitations on such deductions).
 These are referred to as qualified charitable distributions.
-The amount that you exclude for a year under this special rule does not count against the limit on your otherwise permissible charitable contribution deductions.
-Beginning with the 2020 tax year, the amount of distributions that may be excluded from your gross income as a qualified charitable distribution for any tax year is reduced by the difference between the total amount of your deductible traditional IRA contributions for all tax years ending on or after the date you attained age 701⁄2 and the aggregate amount of all qualified charitable contributions excluded from your income for all prior tax years.
+The amount that you exclude for a year under this special rule does not count against the limit on your otherwise permissible charitable contribution for any tax year is reduced by the difference between the total amount of your deductible traditional IRA contributions for all tax years ending on or after the date you attained age 701⁄2 and the aggregate amount of all qualified charitable contributions excluded from your income for all prior tax years.